Year 4/5 - Willow Class

 Welcome to the Willow class page.
 We are a class of 23 enthusiastic and individual students who all contribute to the Willow team.
 We are in the former Sky room, right next to Elm class.
 We are taught by Mrs Keith every day.
-In addition, we are taught RE on Monday afternoons by Mrs Millard, as well as indoor PE on Friday afternoons by Mrs Etchie.
+In addition, we are taught on Wednesday afternoons by Mrs Etchie and on Friday afternoons by Mrs Holmes.

 Year 4 and 5 children are expected to continue to develop their independent working behaviours and become more responsible for their own learning.
 We learn in a variety of different ways, taking our direction from the National Curriculum.
 We enjoy asking questions, having interesting discussions and learning through doing.

-Our topic for Autumn One is Ancient Greece.
+Our topic for Autumn Two is The Americas.
 We share all of the same topic materials with Cedar and Elm Class.
 You can find out more about what we will all be up to on our Topic Web, ready to download below.